MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/control-cloud-apps-with-policies.md

 ## Identifying risk

-Cloud App Security helps you mitigate different risks in the cloud.
+Defender for Cloud Apps helps you mitigate different risks in the cloud.
 You can configure any policy and alert to be associated with one of the following risks:

 - **Access control:** Who accesses what from where?